ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 This document defines the following terms:

-Key Consistency and Correctness System (KCCS):
-: A mechanism for providing clients with a consistent view of cryptographic key material within a period of time.

 Reliant System:
-: A system that embeds one or more key consistency and correctness systems.
+: A system that embeds one or more key consistency systems.

+Key:
+: A cryptographic object used by a reliant system.

+Key Identifier (Key ID):
+: A unique identifier for a key.

+Key Set:
+: A set of one or more keys.

+Key Set Identifier (Set ID):
+: A unique identifier for a key set.

+Client:
+: An entity that uses a key in a reliant system.

+Source:
+: An entity that provides key material for use by clients.

-The KCCS's consistency model is dependent on the implementation and reliant system's threat model.
+The key consistency model is dependent on the implementation and reliant system's threat model.

-# Core Requirements {#reqs}
+# Consistency Requirements {#reqs}

-Privacy-focused protocols which rely on widely shared public keys typically require keys be consistent and correct.
-Informally, key consistency is the requirement that all users who communicate with an entity share the same view of the key associated with that entity; key correctness is that the key's secret information is controlled by the intended entity and is not known to be available to an external attacker.

-Some protocols depend on large sets of users with consistent keys for privacy reasons.
-Specifically, all users with a consistent key represent an anonymity set wherein each user of the key in that set is indistinguishable from the rest.
-An attacker that can actively cause inconsistent views of keys can therefore compromise user privacy.
+Privacy-focused protocols which rely on widely shared public keys typically require keys be consistent.
+Informally, key consistency is the requirement that all clients who use a source-provided key in some reliant system share the same view of the key.
+Some protocols depend on large sets of clients with consistent keys for privacy reasons.
+Specifically, all clients with a consistent key represent an anonymity set wherein each client of the key in that set is indistinguishable from the rest.
+An attacker that can actively cause inconsistent views of keys can therefore compromise client privacy.

-An attacker that can cause a user to use an incorrect key will likely compromise the entire protocol, not just privacy.
+## Consistency Definitions

+Formally, consistency is a predicate defined based on key sets.
+Typically, clients try to assess consistency of one key against one or more keys, but there are no restrictions on whether the clients holding those keys are the same.

+There are two different predicates for consistency, defined below.

+- Consistency: Two key sets with the same set ID are consistent iff the intersection of key IDs for each set is non-empty.
+- Global consistency: A key set is globally consistent iff, for all key sets with the same set ID, the set of key IDs intersects with the key IDs of the candidate key set.

+Checking for consistency or global consistency of two sets of key sets (singletons or not) consists in applying a verification function to those sets.
+If the two sets are consistent and the union of those two sets is equal to the set of all possible honestly generated values, then the union is globally consistent.

+Consistency checks can happen within a reliant system or out of it.
+We refer to these two paths as in-band and out-of-band verification.
+In-band verification is a check which is invoked as part of a reliant system.
+This type of verification is only achieved by participants of the reliant system.
+In contrast, out-of-band verifiability is a check that happens outside of a reliant system, i.e., by entities that may not be participants of the reliant system.
+Consistency verification is typically public, meaning that any entity with two key sets can verify (global) consistency without requiring knowledge of a cryptographic secret.

-Reliant systems must also consider agility when trying to satisfy these requirements.
-A naive solution to ensuring consistent and correct keys is to only use a single, fixed key pair for the entirety of the system.
-Users can then embed this key into software or elsewhere as needed, without any additional mechanics or controls to ensure that other users have a different key.
+Reliant systems must also consider agility when trying to achieve consistency.
+A naive solution to ensuring consistent keys is to only use a single, fixed key pair for the entirety of the system.
+Clients can then embed this key into software or elsewhere as needed, without any additional mechanics or controls to ensure that other clients have a different key.
 However, this solution clearly is not viable in practice.
 If the corresponding key is compromised, the system fails.
-Rotation must therefore be supported, and in doing so, users need some mechanism to ensure that newly rotated keys are consistent and correct.
+Rotation must therefore be supported, and in doing so, clients need some mechanism to ensure that newly rotated keys are consistent.

 Operationally, servers rotating keys may likely need to accommodate distributed system state-synchronization issues without sacrificing availability.
 Some systems and protocols may choose to prioritize strong consistency over availability, but this document assumes that availability is preferred to total consistency.

-# Consistency and Correctness at Key Acquisition
+# Consistency Mechanisms

-There are a variety of ways in which reliant systems may build key consistency and correct systems (KCCS), ranging in operational complexity to ease-of-implementation.
+There are a variety of ways in which reliant systems may build key consistency solutions, ranging in operational complexity to ease-of-implementation.
 In this section, we survey a number of possible solutions.
 The viability of each varies depending on the applicable threat model, external dependencies, and overall reliant system's requirements.

+In each mechanism, the client has as input a candidate key and seeks to determine if it has a (globally) consistent version of the key.

-We do not include the fixed public key model from
-{{reqs}}, as this is likely not a viable solution for systems and protocols in practice.
+We do not include the fixed public key model from {{reqs}}, as this is likely not a viable solution for systems and protocols in practice.
 In all scenarios, the server corresponding to the desired key is considered malicious.

 ## Direct Discovery {#server-based}

-In this model, users would directly query servers for their corresponding public key, as shown below.
+In this model, clients would directly query servers for their corresponding key, as shown below.

 ~~~ aasvg
 +----------+              +----------+